zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 <br>
 <br>Le Cirque des Reves travels around the world, appearing without notice or warning.
 It is a place of things more enchanting than anyone thought possible.
 But behind the circus is an old rivalry and power so tangled none of the players can get out.
 <br>
 <br>I'm going to say something potentially sacrilegious for a Harry Potter fan.
 I don't love the US audio books.
-I couldn't make it through the first and I've pushed through some less than stellar audio books out of love for the text itself. &nbsp;It's nothing against Jim Dale as a narrator, he was great on *Pushing Daisies* (if you've never heard of it you need to google it) and he's great with The Night Circus.&nbsp;
+I couldn't make it through the first and I've pushed through some less than stellar audio books out of love for the text itself.
+It's nothing against Jim Dale as a narrator, he was great on *Pushing Daisies* (if you've never heard of it you need to google it) and he's great with The Night Circus.
 <br>
 <br>*The Night Circus* is pure magic in a way that's really different than anything I've read before and Jim Dale's voice has a magically quality to it but when I heard it was him I immediately thought 'too easy, it's not going to work.'
 I wanted someone with a voice hushed and dusky to read it.
 Maybe that's because the behind-the-scenes pieces are my favorites and everything about Celia and Marco is hushed and dusky.
 <br>